 Nicolas sat up, confused as to who had reclined his chair.
 He sipped at his tea to find that the ice had melted away.
 “I guess I was tired.”

-“Rough day at work?” his Daughter yelled from the kitchen between the thuds of a cabinet doors and rumble of a drawer.
+“Rough day at work?” she yelled from the kitchen between the thuds of a cabinet doors and rumble of a drawer.

 “You could say that…”

 “No…they can’t fire me.
 Well…they could.
 The Dean stopped by today…no big deal.”
 He kicked his heels into the leg rest to upright chair, connecting on the second attempt.